Before buying data about companies with fleets, ask your vendor these questions

 Searching for fleet lead data often starts with Google.
-You browse the results, visit a website and confirm they have data about companies with fleet vehicles.
-Then you talk with a sales rep, ask a few questions and buy some data or subscription access to it.
+You browse the results, visit websites, and confirm they have data about companies with fleet vehicles.
+You talk with a sales rep, ask a few questions, and buy data or subscription access to it.

 - How current is your data, how often is it refreshed?

 - How reliable is it, what guarantee do you provide?

-- I need “x” number of leads, what’s the cost?
+- I need “x” number of companies/leads, what’s the cost?

 These are important questions.
 For sure, ask them.
 And there are more questions just as important.

-Because if you purchased a list of companies with fleets based only on the above questions, results likely didn’t meet expectations.
+Because if you purchased a list of companies with fleets or a trucking database based only on the above questions, results likely didn’t meet your expectations.

-Likely, the questions did not confirm whether the fleet data fits your specific needs.
+Likely, the answers did not tell you whether the data fits your specific needs.

-Let’s look at how to ensure the fleet data helps you target the right companies, right fleet, right contact for your business …
+Let’s look at how to be sure data helps you target the right companies, right fleets, right contacts for your business …

 Identify the Right Companies

 Just because a company has vehicles, doesn’t mean it’s a good prospect for you.